 The most popular preemergent for crabgrass and other grassy weeds is Corn Gluten Meal.
 Nick Christians, a turf specialist and university professor in Iowa, holds the patent.

 Corn Gluten Meal is sometimes marketed as an organic weed killer for broadleaf and grassy weeds.
-Although it actually holds little or no weed killing properties, it is, however, an effective preemergent.
-It works by robbing the moisture of developing germinated seeds and seedlings.
+Although it actually holds little or no weed killing properties it is, however, an effective preemergent.
+It works by robbing the moisture from developing germinated seeds and seedlings.

 Timing is important and it must go down near the time that seeds will germinate.
 After application, irrigate the corn gluten and allow a drying period.
 This is critical for effectiveness because it must absorb the surface moisture.
 In wet climates, such as the north western U.S., corn gluten meal may not be as effective.
 A second application can be made in the fall.